rust-lang/compiler-team/working-groups/pgo/README.md

 ## What is the goal of this working group?
 This working group aims to accomplish the following:

-- Implement and stabilize profile-guided optimization in `rustc`.
+- Implement and stabilize profile-guided optimization in `rustc` (https://github.com/rust-lang/rust/issues/59913)

 # How can I get involved?
 If you are interested in getting involved in this working group, send a message in the Zulip